nichtJakob/OneTwoTree.jl/README.md

 2. 🔧 **Installation and Dependency Setup**

-    Run the following commands in the package's root directory to install the dependencies and activate the package's virtual environment:
+    - Run the following commands in the package's root directory to install the dependencies and activate the package's virtual environment:

-  - For Contributors:

       ```bash
       julia --project
       ```
-    It might be necessary to resolve dependencies.
+    - It might be necessary to resolve dependencies.
     Go into the package manager by pressing `]`.
 Then type
       ```julia
       resolve
       ```
+   - To execute the tests, type in `Pkg>` mode:
+     ```julia
+     test
+     ```

-    For a quick mini guide on how to develop julia packages, write tests, ...,  read [this](https://adrianhill.de/julia-ml-course/write/).
+    For a quick guide on how to develop julia packages, write tests, ...,  read [this](https://adrianhill.de/julia-ml-course/write/).

 ## 👩‍💻 Contributors
 [![Contributors](https://contrib.rocks/image?repo=nichtJakob/OneTwoTree.jl)](https://github.com/nichtJakob/OneTwoTree.jl/graphs/contributors)